musyslab/TA-Bot/README.md

 # TA-Bot

-This project would not be possible without the contributions from:

-Jack Forden
-and
-Alex Gebhard

-Thank you for building the foundation for this project.
+This project was originally developed and maintained by Jack Forden and Alex Gebhard.

+It is currently maintained by Sam Mazzone.

 # How to install TA-Bot